Stoke-on-Trent new hotspot for uk investment properties?

-Anyone who knows me knows that you do not have to be in my company for long before I start to sing the praises of Stoke-on-Trent.
+Why is Stoke on Trent so good to invest in property?
+Anyone who knows me understands that you do not have to be around me for long before I start to sing the praises of Stoke-on-Trent regeneration schemes and changes.
 It is not where I am from originally, but it is a city I spent time in solidly since 2012 when my property investment and property sourcing business started.

 Friends often ask me, why Stoke-on-Trent, Rico?
 What makes it so special?